khaledh/khaledh.github.io/docs/osdev/01-intro.md

 : <p>State machines will communicate with each other by sending messages (think events/commands), both synchronously and asynchronously.</p>

 **Memory Mapped Filesystem**
-: <p>The filesystem will be memory mapped into the address space, so that files can be accessed as memory.
-This will allow for zero-copy file I/O.</p>
+: <p>The filesystem will be memory mapped into the address space, so that files can be accessed as memory.</p>

 In the next section, we'll set up our development environment.